 Besides using your granola as a finger-loving snack, you can also use it to top Greek yogurt and ice cream.
 You can even use it as a “crumb” on muffins, sweet breads and cobblers.
 However you use it, your Homemade Granola will add a bit of crunchiness and sweetness–something that I’m certain you’ll enjoy.

 Granola is notorious for drying out and getting hard if left out or improperly uncovered.
 Don’t let this happen to you.
 Pack it up in a tight storage container to offer you many days of deliciousness.
 And, don’t forget that you can use more specialized containers for gift-giving.

 HINT: Use a small glass jar that has a latch seal, tie with a simple ribbon, add a note and you will have the perfect gift for a guest, ailing friend or neighbor.

-Kinetic Go Green Containers When you need a utilitarian set of resealable containers, I go green whenever I can.
-This set is perfect because it is stackable and doesn’t take up a lot of space.
+When you need a utilitarian set of resealable containers, I go green whenever I can.
+This set is perfect because these containers are stackable and do not take up a lot of space.

 I’m all for variety of sizes because when I bake or cook, sometimes the food that I think will fit in a square container is best served in a round one.
 That is why I love this set because it offers me the benefit of both worlds.